 Diabetes Management Doctor Q&A

 It is important to properly manage the diabetic condition.
 The kind and caring professionals at Dr. Shima Hadidchi, MD, are experienced at treating and managing diabetic patients and can help them live their best quality of life.
 Contact us for more information or schedule an appointment online!
-We are conveniently located at 12740 Hesperia Rd.
-Victorville, CA 92395.
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA.